Practical examples of how you can organize manufacturing orders on the production schedule

 • you work on half-ready elements from design programs – see the above,

-• you are mainly interested in the labour intensity of the process – so how much time took each activity, to know the total work time and labour cost in the end,
+• you are mainly interested in the labor intensity of the process – so how much time took each activity, to know the total work time and labor cost in the end,

-• manual works performed by a larger group of people, such as manual box glueing, sorting, etc.,
+• manual works performed by a larger group of people, such as manual box gluing, sorting, etc.,

 Good practices when you divide things into steps/operations: